diem/client-sdks/specs/json_rpc_client.md

 You can use [jsonrpc.proto][3] to generate response data type code by [protobuf][4], then use protobuf json format parser to deserialize response types.
 The implementation various depending on the language; one caveat is protobuf json format parser does not support deserializing json array by default, you need handle it by yourself.
 See python or Java SDK client implementation for example.

-## Retry stale response error for get APIs
+## Get APIs should retry stale response error

 A stale response error should be raised by a client if it founds the server response data is not newer than the version the client knows before making the request.